-In-vivo complexity in in-vitro devices
+In vivo complexity in in vitro devices

 Cell culture platform

 The heart of the organ-on-a-chip device is a porous membrane that is directly accessible by, for example, pipetting, making the transfer of the standard biological protocols easy.
 By assembling the membrane layer with a top and bottom layer and securing it with a dedicated, customisable clamp, a cell culture platform is created with separately controllable fluid-flows above and below.
 The resealable nature of the device allows to re-open the chips at any time, efficiently recovering the cells and making the imaging easier.
-Thus, a type of artificial organ is reproduced in a controllable system, where biologically relevant parameters can be measured.
+Thus, a type of artificial organ is reproduced in a controllable system, and biologically relevant parameters can be measured.